yurabid/GPE-MATLAB/README.md

 ```

 ### CUDA support:
-Most generic solvers `GPUtask` and `GPUtaskSpinor` can also run on GPU (with MATLAB parallel computing toolbox).
+Most generic solvers `GPEtask` and `GPEtaskSpinor` can also run on GPU (with MATLAB parallel computing toolbox).
 To do this you need to initialize your grid with GPU arrays.
 For example

 ```matlab